Do students have to participate in all Collegiate Pursuits programs or be a member of Pursuits to be part of these

 Most costumes will not be provided and costuming will work similarly to other NTPA shows.
 The Pursuits difference is that the costume coordinators are given a small budget for specialty items and costume embellishments for enhanced production quality.

 How do I get my post audition and post show feedback?

 Following each audition/callback process and after the closing of each show an email will go out with signups for 10 minute feedback sessions.
-These will be free and private, only consisting of the student and the directing team.
+These will be private, only consisting of the student and the directing team.
 In these positive and constructive meetings, we will give feedback on where they should grow, where they succeed, and what goals they have for the future.

 What is special/different about the rehearsal process?
 How expanded is the rehearsal time?